Laurent Jalabert: One-day races

 His palmarès include Milan–San Remo in 1995 and the Giro di Lombardia in 1997.
 He also won La Flèche Wallonne in 1995 and 1997, and the Clásica de San Sebastián in 2001 and 2002.
 Absent from his palmares is the world cycling championship road race, although he was second in 1992 to Gianni Bugno of Italy.
 He also won an award as the most combative rider in the Tour de France in 2001 and 2002.

 Retirement

-On retirement, Jalabert was a consultant for Look cycles and contributed to a new line of bicycle frames.
+Upon retirement, Jalabert became a consultant for Look cycles and contributed to a new line of bicycle frames.
 He is a commentator for France 2 and 3, the national television stations, often from a motorcycle alongside the race.
 In 2005, Jalabert ran the New York City marathon in 2h 55m 39s, coming 391st in a field of 36,894.
 He lives with his wife Sylvie and their children at Lafrançaise, near Montauban, south-west France.
 His brother Nicolas, who often raced with him, continued racing after Laurent's retirement.